USDA-ARS-GBRU/xmfa_tools/README.md

      -g --gfa      output gfa (v1) file

-     --gfabasename output sequence 'base name' in gfa path records if xmfa 'Entry' header records are present, this option will automatically be disabled
+     --gfabasename include sequence 'base name' in gfa path records If xmfa 'Entry' header records are present, this option will automatically be disabled.
                      (use -p option to see xmfa seq base names)
                      default: no base name

-     --gfapostfix  output gfa seq postfix (used in path records)
+     --gfapostfix  include gfa seq postfix in gfa path records
                      default: no postfix
                      example: --gfapostfix ".chr01"